bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 Lint rules and categories have been simplified between `v1beta1` and `v1` configurations.
 The old `v1beta1` documentation is included here for posterity, but we strongly recommend migrating to a `v2` configuration.
 See the [migration guide](../../../migration-guides/migrate-v2-config-files/) to get started.
 You can find the `v1` lint rules [here](../../../lint/rules/) (they're unchanged for `v2` configurations).
 :::

-`buf` provides a carefully curated set of lint rules designed to provide consistency and maintainability across a Protobuf schema of any size and any purpose, but without being so opinionated as to restrict organizations from making the design decisions they need to make for their individual APIs.`buf lint` applies individual lint rules across your Protobuf schema, reporting any violations as errors.
+`buf` provides a carefully curated set of lint rules designed to provide consistency and maintainability across a Protobuf schema of any size and any purpose, but without being so opinionated as to restrict organizations from making the design decisions they need to make for their individual APIs.

+`buf lint` applies individual lint rules across your Protobuf schema, reporting any violations as errors.
 All lint rules have an **ID**, and belong to one or more **categories**.
-On this page, we'll discuss the available categories, and the individual rules within each category.Although categories aren't required to be in tree form, they can be represented as such.
+On this page, we'll discuss the available categories, and the individual rules within each category.

+Although categories aren't required to be in tree form, they can be represented as such.
 Note this is just a human representation and isn't actual configuration.

 - `STANDARD`
   - `STYLE_DEFAULT`